aximgeo/tech-blog/InReview/slap/slap.md

 # Introducing Slap: Simple Library for Automated Publishing

-We had a client recently who wanted to automate publication of some map services in ArcGIS (for) Server via a scheduled task; this is a very common need, and we've developed a tool to help manage publication.
+We often have clients who are looking to automate publication of services in ArcGIS for Server; because this is a very common need, we've developed a tool to help manage publication.

-For the purposes of this example, assume we have the following setup:
+For the purposes of this example, let's assume we have the following setup:

 * An ArcGIS for Server instance, `http://myhost.mydomain.com`
 * An admin user on the instance, with username `siteadmin`, password `arcgis`